Your members live in a subscription economy.

 Even ideas that are trending in the association community must be backed up by data based on your own member and market research.

 Younger or early career professionals who don’t have a professional development budget to spend.

 Get a sense of your members’ comfort level for this method of payment.
-Are they already paying dues by credit card or electronic funds transfers?
-Or, are they still stuck on the idea of paper checks?

 Don’t try to sell your members something they won’t use.
 Find out if there’s an interest in this plan.

 Do you have the technology in place to make this work?
 Ask your AMS or CRM vendor if they can support auto-renewal or recurring billing and payment functionality.
 Make sure you have the appropriate integrations in place too.
 Don’t forget your chapters in this, if they collect the dues, they’ll have to have access to the technology as well.

 With auto-renewals, someone – your association or a third-party – has to securely store credit card numbers and bank account information.
 We recommend using a third-party partner who is an expert in these activities to ensure PCI compliance and a higher level of end-to-end data security than your association can provide.
 Make sure the partner is PCI Level 1 compliant.

 If you don’t use a third-party partner, the PCI recommended practice for secure data storage is tokenization.
 Tokenization replaces credit card numbers with a unique, generated placeholder or ‘token’ that makes the actual card number unrecognizable and unusable by outside parties.

 Will your members trust your association to securely handle this monthly transaction?
 You may have members who’ve had a bad experience with automated monthly payments elsewhere, for example, members who belonged to gyms that went out of business or fell victim to bait-and-switch magazine subscription scams.